okkokko10/Opencomputer/ideas.md

 packet size will be a problem. use ids for items have all changes to the db stored, so that can be sent instead of the entire database everytime

+a way to see what files need updating if there's multiple copies of the db. storageIO